awentzonline/llm-algo-search/README.md

 LLM Algorithm Search
 ====================
-Search for algorithms that solve tasks using LLMs.
+Use LLMs to search for algorithms that solve tasks.

 Usage
 -----